On the Relationship Between Adversarial Robustness and Decision Region in Deep Neural Networks: Problem Setting

-\end{definition} We note that the internal DB $B_l^i$ ($l<L$) divides the input space $\mathcal{X}$ based on the hidden representation of the $l$-th layer (i.e., existence of feature and the amount of feature activation).
-There are $D_l$ boundaries and the configuration of the DBs are arranged by the training.
-As input samples in the same classification region are considered to belong to the same class, the input samples placed on the same side of the internal DB $B_l^i$ share the similar feature representation.
-In this sense, we define the internal DR, which is surrounded by internal DBs.
+We note that the $\text{DB}^{(l)}_{i}$ with $l < L$ divides the input space $\mathcal{X}$ based on the hidden representation of the $l$-th layer (\ie existence of feature and the amount of feature activation).
+There are $d_{l}$ boundaries and the configuration of the $\text{DB}$s are arranged by the training.
+As input samples in the same classification region are considered to belong to the same class, the input samples placed on the same side of the internal $\text{DB}^{(l)}_{i}$ share the similar feature representation.
+In this sense, we define the decision region, which is surrounded by $\text{DB}$s.

-\begin{definition}[\textbf{Decision Region (DR)}] Let $\mathbf{V}_l\in \{-1,+1\}^{D_l}$ be the indicator vector to choose positive or negative side of decision boundaries of the $l$-th layer.
-Then the decision region $DR_{\mathbf{V}_l}$, which shares the sign of feature representation, is defined as
+\begin{definition}[Decision Region (DR)] Let $\sigma \in \{-1, +1\}^{d_{l}}$ be a signature vector.
+Then the \textbf{decision region} $\text{DR}^{(l)}_{\sigma}$, which shares the signature of the feature represenation, is defines as: